syncfusion-content/maui-docs/MAUI/DatePicker/Events.md

 private void OnDatePickerPopUpClosed(object sender, EventArgs e) {
-    // If you to close the picker, set IsOpen property to false. this.Picker.IsOpen = false;
+    // If you need to close the picker, set IsOpen property to false. this.Picker.IsOpen = false;
 }